katur/dbms/README.md

 - r_type: whether read or write
 - value: the value to be written, if any

-### Message object (currently called "Flag")
+### Message object
-- Abort, Wait, or Success object based on lock request result
+- Abort, Wait, or Success based on lock request result